evan-king/node-primitive-enum/README.md

 [![deps status][daviddm-img]][daviddm-url]
 [![mit license][license-img]][license-url]

-Primitive-enum is a a lightweight enum generator that aims to optimize convenience and utility without resorting to enumerated keys, values, or pairs wrapped in objects.
+Primitive-enum is a a lightweight generator of immutable enums that aims to optimize convenience and utility without resorting to enumerated keys, values, or pairs wrapped in objects.
+This enum facility may be the best fit if you:

+- want convenient lookup for both properties and values
-This enum facility may be the best fit if you need full control over how values are generated for enumerated properties, want efficient lookup for both properties and values, want to maximize interoperability by keeping values primitive (string, int, float), or just want to reference enums via terse expressions.
+- need full control over how values are generated for enumerated properties
+- want to maximize interoperability by keeping values primitive (string, int, float)
+- want the reliability of immutable enums
+- or just want to keep enum usage terse

 ## Basic Usage